Mrneet/Algebraic_TDOA_Localization_MPR/README.md

 # Algebraic_TDOA_Lcalization_MPR
-Two algebracic solutions for TDOA localization in MPR, called Successive Unconstraint Solution (SUM) and Generized Trust Region Subproblem (GTRS) solution.
+Two algebraic solutions for TDOA localization in MPR called Successive Unconstraint Solution (SUM) and Generalized Trust Region Subproblem (GTRS) solution.

+**If you use any of the following codes in your research, please cite the paper as a reference in your publication.
+Thank you!**

-## Algebracic solution for TDOA localization in MPR (02/15/2020)
+## Algebraic solution for TDOA localization in MPR (02/15/2020)

+<u>Reference</u>
-Reference: Y. Sun, K. C. Ho, and Q. Wan, “Solution and analysis of TDOA localization of a near or distant source in closed form,” IEEE Trans.
-Signal Process., vol. 67, no. 2, pp. 320-335, Jan.
+>Y. Sun, K. C. Ho, and Q. Wan, “Solution and analysis of TDOA localization of a near or distant source in closed form,” *IEEE Trans.
+Signal Process.*, vol. 67, no. 2, pp. 320-335, Jan.
 2019.

 - SUM Solution: TDOA_SUM_MPR
 - GTRS Solution: TDOA_GTRS_MPR
 - CRLB: TDOALocCRLB_MPR